Hackney Pride 365

 In 2017, we opened up our parade entry to representatives from the wider community including St Joseph’s Hospice, Rainbow Grow, Drag Syndrome, Project Indigo and The Outside Project.
 Our float was a waste disposal truck, an iconic symbol of local government services, decorated in rainbow flags and bunting.

-The same community groups joined Hackney’s 2018 parade entry, which also featured a float overflowing with drag performers from leading LGBTQIA+ venue The Glory, in Haggerston, who werked their strongest looks to entertain the crowds.
+The same community groups joined Hackney’s 2018 parade entry, which also featured a float overflowing with drag performers from leading LGBTQIA+ venue The Glory, in Haggerston, entertaining the crowds with their strongest loos.

 In 2019, Hackney entered an electric vehicle as our Pride in London parade float to promote positive environmental, as well as equalities, messages at this high profile event.

 UK Black Pride (June / July)

 UK Black Pride was set to return to Hackney in 2020, but will now take place online due to the Covid-19 crisis as part of Pride Inside.

 In 2019, Hackney was delighted to announce that it would host Europe’s largest celebration for African, Asian, Middle Eastern, Latin American and Caribbean heritage LGBTQIA+ people as UK Black Pride moved to a bigger home in Haggerston Park for the first time.

 Faggamuffin Bloc Party (Sept)